 - Front office questions: Rebecca Duguay (Administrative Assistant)

 - All advising requires an appointment.
-Graduate and undergraduate student advising is held remotely.
+Graduate and undergraduate student advising is offered both in-person and remotely.

 - Undergraduate and Engineering Physics questions: Michelle Sonderman (Undergraduate Program Manager)

 - Graduate student questions: Garnette Roberts (Graduate Program Manager)

 - Administrative staff can view individual staff schedules and the front office staff schedule.

 - Current A-Z List for New Faculty and Staff.